sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 Note that for ERPIMAGE data, the <i>comp</i> and <i>chan</i> fields may contain a string of character.
-If this is the case, the string is executed when loading the file.
+If this is the case, the string is executed to load data.
 This avoids storing the single-trial data multiple times if this is not necessary.